ProjectIgnis/Distribution/README.md

 * Hold A or Hold Left Mouse Button: Lets the system stop at every timing.
 * Hold S or Hold Right Mouse Button: Lets the system skip every timing.
 * Hold D: Lets the system stop at available timing.
-* F1 to F4: Shows the cards in your GY, Banished Zone, Extra Deck, Xyz Materials respectively.
+* F1 to F4: Shows the cards in your GY, banished, Extra Deck, Xyz Materials respectively.
-* F5 to F8: Shows the cards in your opponent's GY, Banished Zone, Extra Deck, Xyz Materials respectively.
+* F5 to F8: Shows the cards in your opponent's GY, banished, Extra Deck, Xyz Materials respectively.

 ### macOS:
 Note that system hotkeys may intercept some of the above keyboard shortcuts.